BSC-CNS-EAPM/horus/HorusAPI/docs/source/developer_guide/horusapi/variables.rst

         ],
     )

-The :bdg-secondary-line:`VariableGroup` class has then to be assigned to the inputGroup parameter of a :bdg-secondary-line:`Block`.
+The :bdg-secondary-line:`VariableGroup` class has then to be assigned to the :bdg-secondary-line:`inputGroup` parameter of a :bdg-secondary-line:`Block`.

 When running a :bdg-secondary-line:`Block` action, the selected group can be accessed using the :bdg-secondary-line:`selectedInputGroup` property of the :bdg-secondary-line:`Block` class: